What (the hell) is ETRM?

 Nov 29, 2022

-ETRM stands for Energy Trade and Risk Management and is, simply put, certain software services supporting energy trading and risk management.
-These services can be used for any part of the energy chain: from producers to suppliers, traders, and large consumers.
+ETRM stands for Energy Trade and Risk Management.
+That is, simply put, certain software services that support energy trading and risk management.
+One can use these services for any part of the energy chain: from producers to suppliers, traders, and large consumers.

 Eroslav Andreev is an Expert ETRM Developer and the lead of the ETRM Developers Team at ROITI.
 In this article, he helps clarify what (the hell) ETRM is about.